pamburus/hl/README.md

         * Regular expression match - (`match`, `~~=`), (`not match`, `!~~=`)
     * Operators with sets
         * Test if value is one of the values in a set - `in (v1, v2)`, `not in (v1, v2)`
+        * Test if value is one of the values in a set loaded from a file - `in @filename`, `not in @filename`, assuming that each element is a line in the file, which can be either a simple string or a JSON string
+        * Test if value is one of the values in a set loaded stdin - `in @-`, `not in @-`

 - Notes